-A large international car rental company, also has a branch office in Porec.
+A large international car rental company also has a branch office in Porec.

 Contacts | a: Rade Koncara 1, Porec | m: +385 95 438 2416

-Working hours | Mon-Sat: 8 am-8pm | Sun: 8 am-12 pm
+Working hours | Mon-Sat: 8 am-8 pm | Sun: 8 am-12 pm

 Parking in Porec Croatia

-Parking is also available on the designated areas on the streets.
-Street parking is grouped in three zones, zone I and II are closer to the town, parking is limited to 2 hours at once, a parking fee is 8 kn/ hour in zone I, and 6 kn per hour in zone II.
-It costs 4 kn/hour to park in zone III.
-From June, 1 to September, 30 parking fees for street parking apply from Mon-Sun from 7 am to 10pm.
-The rest of a year, parking fees apply Mon-Fri: 7 am-7pm; Sat: 7 am-2 pm; free on Sundays and holidays.
+Parking is also available in the designated areas on the streets.
+Street parking is grouped into three zones, zone I and II are closer to the town, parking is limited to 2 hours at once, and a parking fee is 2 €/ hour in zone I, and 1.5 € Kn per hour in zone II.
+It costs 1 €/hour to park in zone III.
+From May, 1 to September, parking fees for street parking apply from Mon-Sun from 7 am to 11 pm.
+For the rest of the year, parking fees apply Mon-Fri: 7 am-7 pm; Sat: 7 am-2 pm; free on Sundays and holidays.

 Shopping in Porec Croatia